777arc/PySDR/content-nl/noise.rst

 .. image:: ../_images/noise_freq.png
    :scale: 110 %
    :align: center
+   :alt: AWGN in the time domain is also Gaussian noise in the frequency domain, although it looks like a flat line when you take the magnitude and perform averaging

 We kunnen zien dat de ruis vrijwel vlak en gelijk is over alle frequenties.
 Het blijkt dat gaussische ruis in het tijddomein ook gaussische ruis in het frequentiedomein is.